gorenje/backend/README.md

 That should respond with the provisioned nodes at the respect cloud provider.

-Setup the namespace and load the secrets:

-    rake kubernetes:namespace:create
-    rake kubernetes:secrets:load

-Then build the stackpoint specific YAMLs for orchestration, also incuding the subdomain to be used for the later access.
+Then build the stackpoint specific YAMLs for orchestration, also including the subdomain to be used for the later access.
 Do not create this domain yet, the IP for the domain comes later: